Oil price crash: Nigeria needs emergency measures — SEC

 She called for a multi-sectoral approach towards addressing the challenges to ensure that the country does not plunge into another round of recession.

-“It does not just have to be one sector it has to be a concerted effort, all of our needs to sit down and say what can we do and right now as we speak it is been done in CBN.”
+“It is not just have to be one sector it has to be concerted effort, all of us needs to sit down and say what can we do and right now as we speak it is been done in CBN.”

 Uduk further stated that the forthcoming International conference on Nigeria’s commodities market was another platform for critical stakeholders to brainstorm on issues bothering on diversification of the Nigerian economy and the roles agriculture would play in insulating the Nigerian economy from the shocks in the global economy.